COVID-19 – Information for close contacts

 This information is relevant to those who have been identified as having had close contact with someone who has tested positive for COVID-19 (novel coronavirus).

 There is a possibility that the illness could have been passed on to you.
-Although it is important to note that most people who have had close contact with someone confirmed as having COVID-19 have not been infected or become ill, it is still a possibility, particularly following the rapid spread of the Delta variant.
+Although a number of people who have had close contact with someone confirmed as having COVID-19 have not been infected or become ill, it is still a possibility, particularly following the rapid spread of the Delta variant.

-This page explains what you can expect from the GHA contact tracing team and highlights precautionary measures you should take to keep yourself and your loved ones safe.
+This page explains what you can expect from the Public Health contact tracing team and highlights precautionary measures you should take to keep yourself and your loved ones safe.

 A ‘close contact’ is defined as any person with the following exposure to someone with COVID-19 during the time that they are infectious: